Siapran/parens-8/README.md

 ## Misc

-As mentionned above, parens-8 v3 offers optional support for variadics with the `...` syntax.
+As mentioned above, parens-8 v3 offers optional support for variadics with the `...` syntax.
 Because of the way upvalues work in v3, parameter packs can also be captured, something native Lua can't do!
 ```lisp
 (set store (fn (...)
      (fn () ...)
 ))
 ```
-All versions of parens-8 support the same behavior as lua for multiple return values.
+All versions of parens-8 support the same behavior as Lua for multiple return values.
 So even without the variadics support, functions like `id`, `select`, `pack` and `unpack` can and should be leveraged to your advantage.

 Most Lisp flavors support some sort of `seq` or `progn` builtin for executing sequences of statements.
 Parens-8 does offer an _optional_ `seq` builtin if you find yourself writing a lot of imperative code, but the identity function `function id(...) return ... end` and `select` are reasonable substitutes if you would rather save on tokens, though `seq` is significantly faster. `id` is also useful for returning multiple values:
 ```lisp